-Is there a central heating system in your property?
+(iii) Please describe the changes made to the windows doors, or patio do approximate dates when the work was completed): From Wooden to RVL Ciel 20 Years ago Please give any guarantees which you received for this work to your solid agent.
+7 Central heating 1 - Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: No Partial Gas-fired Combi-boiler i) When was your central heating system or partial central heating system installed?
-Around 2005 (ii) Do you have a maintenance contract for the central heating system?
+Yes No Partial If you have answered yes, please answer the three questions below: 1.7 i) When was your central heating system or partial central heating system installed? (ii) Do you have a maintenance contract for the central heating system?
 If you have answered yes, please give details of the company with which you have a maintenance contract: Yes No (iii) When was your maintenance agreement last renewed?
 (Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+2019 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
 Yes No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yes No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes No b.
+If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Yes No Yes b.
 Are you aware of the existence of asbestos in your property?
-Yes a.
-Please tick which services are connected to your property and give details of the supplier:
+Shed NOfs If you have answered yes, please give details: (Yes) No